Chateau de Boutemont, Calvados: tourism & sightseeing

 The Chateau de Boutemont is close to Lisieux which is worth a visit to see its stunning Basilica.
 It is an important pilgrim town dedicated to Saint Teresa.
 It is also close to Le Bec Hellouin which is a most beautiful village with lots of pretty half-timber buildings.

-Map of Chateau de Boutemont and places to visit
+Map of Chateau de Boutemont and places nearby

 Visit near Chateau de Boutemont with France This Way reviews